 The Nazca Lines are ancient geoglyphs in the Naza Desert believed to have been created by the Nazca culture between 500 BCE and 500 CE.
 There are hundreds of simple lines and shapes and more than 70 designs in the likeness of animals or humans.

-In order to see the Nazca Lines you have a few options… you can drive up to a few of them and view them from the ground (one or two had a viewing platform) or hire a private plane and pilot and take an hour-or-so trip around the area.
+In order to see the Nazca Lines you have a few options… you can drive up to a few of them and view them from the ground (one or two had a viewing platform) or hire a private plane and pilot and take an hour-or-so flight around the area.
+These days you can also book onto a group Nazca Lines tour.
 We opted to hire a plane and at the time it was around $70/person plus an airport tax (not including gratuity which is expected) but I’m certain the price has gone up since then.

 I’ve got to be honest with you for a minute, riding around in a tiny plane is pretty awesome but the lines are… overrated.